samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Acknowledgments
 {:numbered="false"}

-Balloon was designed by Dan Boneh, Henry Corrigan-Gibbs, and Stuart Schechter.
+The original version of Balloon was designed by Dan Boneh, Henry Corrigan-Gibbs, and Stuart Schechter.

-Thank you to the Rust Crypto contributors for making Balloon implementations interoperable and Henry Corrigan-Gibbs for his helpful comments.
+Thank you to Henry Corrigan-Gibbs for his helpful comments.